The COSINE-100 Liquid Scintillator Veto System: Introduction

 \section{Introduction}

-Overwhelming cosmological and astronomical observations have provided strong evidence that the most of the matter in the universe is consists of non-relativistic dark matter~\cite{Ade:2013zuv, Bertone:2004pz}.
+Overwhelming cosmological and astronomical observations provide strong evidence that the most of the matter in the universe consists of non-relativistic dark matter~\cite{Ade:2013zuv, Bertone:2004pz}.
 The weakly interacting massive particle (WIMP) is one of the theoretically favored candidates to explain this dark matter~\cite{Steigman:1984ac}.

-COSINE-100~\cite{COSINE_detector} is a direct dark matter detection experiment to test the DAMA experiment's detection of an annual modulation signal~\cite{Bernabei:2005hj,Bernabei:2013xsa,Bernabei:2018} using the same target material as DAMA.
-The COSINE-100 detector consists of 8 NaI(Tl) crystals with a total mass of 106~kg, used as active target.
+COSINE-100~\cite{COSINE_detector} is a direct dark matter detection experiment to test the DAMA experiment's observation of an annual modulation signal~\cite{Bernabei:2005hj,Bernabei:2013xsa,Bernabei:2018} using the same target material as DAMA.
+The COSINE-100 detector consists of eight NaI(Tl) crystals with a total mass of 106~kg, used as active target.
 The crystals are immersed in 2200~L of liquid scintillator (LS) surrounded by 37 plastic scintillator panels.

 It is critical to reduce the background as much as possible for dark matter searches because of the low cross-section of the WIMP-nucleon interaction.
-The dominant background contributions come from external sources such as decaying radioisotopes in surrounding materials, but remnants of this contribution and the background contribution from materials close to the detector still exist.
+The dominant background contributions come from radioactivity in detector materials surrounding the NaI(Tl) detectors and backgrounds internal to the NaI(Tl) detectors themselves.

-The COSINE-100 experiment utilizes the LS and plastic scintillator system as an active veto to reduce the background level by tagging neutrons and $\gamma$ events from external sources, as well as backgrounds from the internal sources by tagging the escaping $\gamma$-rays.
+The COSINE-100 experiment utilizes the LS systems as active vetos to reduce the background level in the NaI(Tl) detectors by tagging neutrons and $\gamma$ events from external sources.
+In addition, the LS veto can also identify radioactive background events internal to the crystal detectors by tagging escaping $\gamma$-rays.
 The data used in this report were acquired between 20 October 2016 and 19 December 2016, with a total exposure of 59.5 live days.
-During this period, no substantial environmental abnormalities or unstable detector performance were observed.
+During this period, no substantial environmental anomalies or detector instabilities, such as temperature, humidity, or detector voltage/current fluctuations were observed.